websummit/front-end-challenge/README.md

 - NextJS using apollo client
 - use React hooks within your code

-## Deliverables
-We expect this test to take around 4 hours, but not significantly more (your time is very valuable!).
-We're giving you a week from the date you receive it to complete it and send us your repo URL, using **the technology that you decide, of those mentioned in "required"**.
-Due to this, we ask that you also provide a `README.md` with instructions for running your project, both api and frontend, along with setup instructions (or provide a Dockerfile and a `docker run` instruction).

 ### Bonus points
 - Your code has tests.